AhmedMamduh/Blog/README.md

-# README

-Ruby on Rails Blog Application RESTful API do the following:
+# Ruby on Rails Blog Application, RESTful API do the following:

 Authenticate Users (Login, Signup)
 - Each user has the following fields (name, email, password, image)
-- User will log in using his email and password
+- User log in using his email and password
 - All other api endpoints are not accessible without authentication
-- Use JWT for API authentication
+- JWT for API authentication
 CRUD Posts:
-- Each post has the following fields (title, body, author, tags, comments) ​Please note that the author is a separate entity which is the user model.
+- Each post has the following fields (title, body, author, tags, comments).
 - Users/authors can only edit/delete their own posts
 - Users/authors can add comments on any post
 - Users/authors can only edit/delete their own comments